Southeast Asia’s Coastal Real Estate Development Faces Critical Balance with Mangrove Conservation

 Coastal real estate development faces additional complications as researchers warn that man-made infrastructure along Southeast Asia’s coastline already limits the natural landward migration of mangroves – a crucial adaptation mechanism against rising sea levels.
 This limitation creates a critical challenge for developers seeking to balance profitable coastal projects with environmental sustainability and natural disaster protection.

-While 47 percent of regional mangroves currently exist within marine protected areas, meeting the Kunming-Montreal Global Biodiversity Framework’s conservation targets, these designations may not guarantee long-term preservation.
+While 47% of regional mangroves currently exist within marine protected areas, meeting the Kunming-Montreal Global Biodiversity Framework’s conservation targets, these designations may not guarantee long-term preservation.
 Historical data shows that Cambodia’s coastal provinces lost approximately 42% of their mangrove forests between 1989 and 2017, at a rate of 1,415 hectares per year, highlighting the urgent need for stronger conservation measures.

 - Video Advertisement -